catherine0911/RnMD-Week-1/README.md

 ## About Me
 Hi, I’m Thu Pham, a student at Reproducibility and Model Deployment class.
 I’m learning how to use GitHub.
+## Funfact
+I have been to 20 countries